strimzi/proposals/056-zk-kraft-migration.md

 The "Phase"(s) reflect what is described in the official [ZooKeeper to KRaft Migration](https://kafka.apache.org/documentation/#kraft_zk_migration) guide in the Apache Kafka documentation but with the right degree of automation provided by the operator.
 Also, the `PRE_MIGRATION`, `MIGRATION` and `POST_MIGRATION` dotted boxes correspond to the `ZkMigrationState` [enum values](https://github.com/apache/kafka/blob/trunk/metadata/src/main/java/org/apache/kafka/metadata/migration/ZkMigrationState.java#L32) from the Apache Kafka migration component.

+Each phase is described by:

+* _Preconditions_: conditions that should be met (i.e. current state in the migration FSM) in order to have the operator taking actions on a trigger.
+* _Trigger_: what makes the operator actions to run only with verified preconditions.
+* _Actions_: what the operator does when preconditions are met (i.e. nodes configuration, rolling, ...) together with things that could be observable during actions (i.e. Kafka metrics changes).
+* _Status changes_: how the FSM changes status when the actions are completed.

+#### Initializing migration process

+**_Preconditions_**

+The Apache Kafka cluster is up and running and in a functional state.
+The FSM is in the `NoMigration` (or null) state (as per `Kafka.status.migrationState` field).

+**_Trigger_**

+The user applies the `strimzi.io/kraft-migration: pre-migration` annotation on the `Kafka` custom resource to make the operator aware of the migration intention.

+**_Actions_**

+The operator starts a reconciliation but there are no actual actions to be executed.
+The `KRaftMigrationManager` component just prepares, with an internal status change, to be ready for the migration process.
+The current reconciliation ends.

+**_Status changes_**

+The FSM moves to the `WaitControllersInMigration` state where the operator expects the user to create the KRaft controllers pool.

 #### Phase 1: Provisioning the KRaft controller quorum

-Starting from a `NoMigration` (or null) state (as per `Kafka.status.migrationState` field), the user applies the `strimzi.io/kraft-migration: pre-migration` on the `Kafka` custom resource to make the operator aware of the migration intention.
+At the beginning of this phase, it's still possible to not move forward with the migration.

+**_Preconditions_**

+The FSM is in the `WaitControllersInMigration` state (as per `Kafka.status.migrationState` field).

+**_Trigger_**

+The user removes the `strimzi.io/kraft-migration` annotation from the `Kafka` custom resource.

+**_Actions_**

+The operator starts a reconciliation but there are no actual actions to be executed.
+The `KRaftMigrationManager` component just comes back to idle, with an internal status change.
+The current reconciliation ends.

+**_Status changes_**

-The FSM moves to a `WaitControllersInMigration` state where the operator expects the user to create the KRaft controllers pool.
+The FSM moves back to the `NoMigration` state.

+---

+**_Preconditions_**

+The FSM is in the `WaitControllersInMigration` state (as per `Kafka.status.migrationState` field).

+**_Trigger_**

 The user creates the `KafkaNodePool` custom resource containing the definition of the KRaft controllers which are going to replace the ZooKeeper nodes.

+**_Actions_**

-The operator creates and configures the controllers accordingly with the ZooKeeper migration flag and the connection to the ZooKeeper ensemble.
+The operator starts a reconciliation and, via the `KafkaReconciler` component, creates and configures the controllers accordingly with the ZooKeeper migration flag and the connection to the ZooKeeper ensemble.

 ```shell
 # Enable the migration